Mom was diagnosed with a terminal illness. She did not die on her own terms but through faith, offered her suffering to the Lord.

 We were indeed buried with Him through baptism into death….Just as Christ was raised from the dead by the glory of the Father,we too might live in newness of life.-Romans 6:4

-This trial of suffering and death became an opportunity to grow in our faith journey.
-Because of her example of faith in God, I know that a place called heaven exits.
+This trial of suffering and death became an opportunity to grow in faith.
+Because of her example, I know that a place called heaven exits.
 It is a word that appears twice in the Our Father.
 She also taught me about hell and purgatory.
 But as her time neared the end, her focus was on the things above rather than below.

 We began funeral planning a few years in advance.
 I knew where she wanted the wake and funeral and where she wanted to be buried.
 Glendale Cemetery is where her parents, my grandparents are buried.
-We chose a plot next to my God-father whose wife is her best friend in high school.
-This delighted my Godmother so much it brought her to tears.
+We chose a plot next to my Godfather.
+My Godmother was her best friend in high school.
 She said, "We were neighbors growing up and we will be neighbors again!"

 Mom told me what music she wanted.
 She wanted a 3 priest Mass like her mother had.
 I knew this would be the most difficult request.
 She requested Monsignor Bognanno, Monsignor Chiodo and Monsignor O’Donnell.So in essence she wanted a 3 monsignor Mass!I told her I would see what I could do but with the shortage of priests and increase of demands on them nowadays, I couldn’t guarantee this for her.
 She seemed to understand.